artcom/mqtt-topping/README.md

 * `JSON.parse` all incoming payloads
 * Ignore non-JSON payloads
 * Decide whether to retain a message or not depending on the topic name (retained unless topic is prefixed with `on` or `do`)
-* Publishes and subscriptions are send with quality-of-service 2
+* Publishes and subscriptions are sent with quality-of-service 2

 ### Connect, Subscribe, Publish and Unpublish